KlimekM/gifs-for-all/README.md

 # Gifs-for-all

 ## Description
 A mobile app built using the Ionic framework which enables the development of hybrid mobile apps using HTML5 and AngularJS.
-The app shows a user an infinite scrolling list of unicorn gifs.
+The app utilizes the Giphy API to show a user an infinite scrolling list of unicorn gifs.
 It also allows a user to view trending gifs and search for any gif that they would like.

 ## Getting Started
 1. Clone the repository to your local machine: <tt>git clone https://github.com/KlimekM/gifs-for-all.git</tt>